-19. Prohibition of littering
+20. Prohibition of littering

-- (1) No person may- - (a) litter; - (b) dispose of waste onto any public place; - (c) disturb anything in, or remove anything from, any receptacle that has been placed for the purposes of collecting waste in such a manner as to cause the contents of the receptacle to spill or fall onto the ground; or - (d) allow a person under his or her employ, direction or control to do any of the acts contemplated in paragraph (a), (b) or (c). - (2) If litter has been disposed of or discarded in contravention of this by-law on privately owned land to which the public has access, the owner of that land must remove the litter from the property within a reasonable period.
+- (1) No person may- - (a) litter; - (b) dispose of waste onto any public place; - (c) disturb anything in, or remove anything from, any receptacle that has been placed for the purposes of collecting waste in such a manner as to cause the contents of the receptacle to spill or fall onto the ground; or - (d) allow a person under his or her employ, direction or control to do any of the acts contemplated in paragraph (a), (b) or (c). - (2) If litter has been disposed of or discarded in contravention of this by-law on privately owned land to which the public has access, the owner of that land must remove the litter from the property within a reasonable period. - (3) When the Municipality regard it as necessary to remove waste or litter from any premises, the owner, occupant or person having control over the premises, shall be liable for the costs incurred by the Municipality for the removal of the waste and litter on the premises concerned. - (4) In the case of litter which are hazardous waste, the Municipality shall immediately remove such waste, and issue the required notice to the person responsible for the costs of removal and rehabilitation of the environment.

-20. Prohibition of nuisance
+21. Prohibition of nuisance

-- (1) A person handling waste, whether during storage, collection, transportation, recycling, treatment or disposal, must- - (a) take reasonable measures to prevent it from being a nuisance to anybody or the environment; and - (b) take measures at his or her own cost to remedy any nuisance caused. - (2) The municipal manager may issue a directive to a responsible person to take measures to ensure compliance with subsection (1). - (3) If a directive is issued as contemplated in subsection (2) and- - (a) the responsible person fails to comply, or inadequately complies, with the directive; - (b) there is uncertainty regarding the identity or whereabouts of the responsible person; or - (c) there is an immediate risk of danger to the public or detriment to the environment, the Municipality may take any measure it considers necessary top revent the nuisance, contain and minimise the effects of the nuisance and remedy the effects of the nuisance.
+- (1) A person handling waste, whether during storage, collection, transportation, recycling, treatment or disposal, must- - (a) take reasonable measures to prevent it from being a nuisance to anybody or the environment; and

+- (b) take measures at his or her own cost to remedy any nuisance caused. - (2) The municipal manager may issue a directive to a responsible person to take measures to ensure compliance with subsection (1). - (3) If a directive is issued as contemplated in subsection (2) and- - (a) the responsible person fails to comply, or inadequately complies, with the directive; - (b) there is uncertainty regarding the identity or whereabouts of the responsible person; or - (c) there is an immediate risk of danger to the public or detriment to the environment, the Municipality may take any measure it considers necessary to prevent the nuisance, contain and minimise the effects of the nuisance and remedy the effects of the nuisance.